Polytechnic University of the Philippines: History

-Shortly after Philippine liberation, Superintendent Luis F. Reyes resumed the task for the re-establishment and rehabilitation of the school.
+Shortly after Philippine liberation, Superintendent Luis F. Reyes resumed the task of re-establishing and rehabilitating the school.
 The Bureau of Public Works released more than ₱8,000 for the repairs and maintenance of public buildings of which the school is a beneficiary.
-The ruins of the Normal Hall was reconstructed and the college resumed its classes there on August 4, 1946.
+The ruins of Normal Hall were reconstructed and the college resumed its classes there on August 4, 1946.
 In 1947, the Philippine Normal School converted the Normal Hall into a dormitory, resulting in the Philippine School of Commerce to relocate to its former lot, where it held classes with overcrowded rooms.
 Because of its unbearable condition, the school made representations in the Philippine Alien Property Administrator, through Malacañang and the Department of Foreign Affairs, for the acquisition of the Lepanto site in Sampaloc.
-By August 4, 1947, the school transferred to its new Lepanto campus, and Luis F. Reyes was appointed as its superintendent.
+By August 4, 1947, the school had transferred to its new Lepanto campus, and Luis F. Reyes was appointed as its superintendent.

 The Philippine School of Commerce was elevated into a college and was renamed as the Philippine College of Commerce in 1952 by virtue of Republic Act 778.
 Superintendent Luis F. Reyes became the President of the college.
 It broadened its course offerings and the Annex Building, which had formerly housed the Congress of the Philippines, was turned over to the college.
 The Business Writers Association of the Philippines awarded the college the title of "Business College of the Year” in 1955.

-In 1962, Dr. Nemesio E. Prudente was appointed as president.
-He implemented numerous initiatives that greatly benefits the students such as student loans and the inclusion of the student council in the policy-making body of the college.
+In 1962, Dr. Nemesio E. Prudente was appointed president.
+He implemented numerous initiatives that greatly benefit the students such as student loans and the inclusion of the student council in the policy-making body of the college.
 Three years later, President Diosdado Macapagal proclaimed that the Pandacan site of the Bureau of Animal Industry (which is a slaughterhouse) to be reserved for the exclusive use of the college.
 In 1968, the college offered social science courses related to business education.
-Also, the college was granted to use and dispose the A. Mabini Campus in Santa Mesa, Manila adjoining the former site of National Development Corporation, which will eventually become the main and flagship campus of the institution.
+Also, the college was granted the right to use and dispose the A. Mabini Campus in Santa Mesa, Manila.
+It later adjoins the former site of National Development Corporation, which will eventually become the main and flagship campus of the institution.
 It was also awarded the title lot for its S.H.
-Loyola (Lepanto) Campus.
-As a hotbed of student activism, a handful of its students participated in the First Quarter Storm, one of the factors leading up to the declaration of Martial Law in 1972.
+Loyola (Lepanto) Campus as a hotbed of student activism, where a handful of its students participated in the First Quarter Storm, one of the factors leading up to the declaration of Martial Law in 1972.